Translated from Rekam Jejak Kriptografi di Museum Sandi

 Respond to this, Setyo said that the collection was not in accordance with the museum’s purpose.
 The museum aims to educate visitors about cryptography in an easy way.
 “We do not display the collection again because it is too complicated for visitors to understand,” said Setyo.

 He explained that cryptography is indeed something complicated.
 “Not everyone has to master cryptography, but at least one needs to know the concept of cryptography,” said Setyo.
 In addition, according to him, cryptography is also easy to find.
-For all applications that we use today, the security system uses cryptography.
+All applications that we use today, the security system uses cryptography.
 Even so, the basic concepts of cryptography must be understood so that we can comprehend the importance of information security.

-Dyah Ratih, a UGM student, initially thought that cryptography was just a set of codes that had to be translated.
+Dyah Ratih, an UGM student, initially thought that cryptography was just a set of codes that had to be translated.
 After visiting the Cipher Museum, Dyah realized that cryptography is much broader.
 For Dyah, this museum is suitable for the younger generations to visit, because the history of the coders in this museum is very inspiring.
 “This museum must reactivate its publication, because not many people know about this museum, especially since this is the only coding museum in Indonesia,” Dyah concluded.

 Writer: Bangkit Adhi Wiguna, Astari Syahputri, Dinta Dewi